 World FMCG industry

-- Emerging markets, like China, Brazil and India were less affected by the crisis and have the tendency to faster recovery.
-It happens mainly thanks to greater number of super and hypermarkets, which contribute to the development of FMCG market in mentioned countries.
+- Emerging markets such as China, Brazil and India have been less hit by the crisis and tend to recover faster.
+This is mainly due to the much larger number of super- and hypermarkets that favor the development of the FMCG market in these countries.

 FMCG industry in Poland